axioned/handbook/src/content/docs/Processes/Security/Actions on WPEngine, Dependabot, Wordfence alerts.md

 - Create a responsibility matrix outlining who is accountable for each activity related to security and performance.

 ### Automation of Security Processes:
-- Implement tools such as Uptime Kuma, Renovate and Dependabot for automated dependency management, enabling real-time alerts regarding outdated packages or potential vulnerabilities.
+- Implement automation monitoring tools such as Uptime Kuma, Renovate, Dependabot, etc, enable real-time alerts regarding outdated packages or potential vulnerabilities.
 - Schedule automated scans for security vulnerabilities to be conducted at least once a month, with results reviewed by the team.

 ### Encouragement of Collaborative Problem-Solving: